About Barton Legal Group

 Barton Legal Group brings Mr. Barton's big-firm experience to a boutique law firm, representing large and small businesses, including start-up companies, as well as individuals.

-Mr. Barton is licensed to practice in all state and federal courts in the State of California.
+Mr. Barton is licensed to practice in the state and federal courts in California and Utah.

 During his career, Mr. Barton has:

 - Obtained an unanimous verdict in favor of his client following a two-week jury trial regarding a contract dispute over the construction of new state courthouse in California.

 - Successfully argued and defended an appeal on behalf of one of nation's largest homebuilders against fraud claims after obtaining summary judgment from the trial court.
 Weiner v.
 Centex Homes, 2015 WL 4608126 (Cal App.
 4th Dist.
 Aug.
 3, 2015).

 - Obtained a arbitration decision in favor of one of the nation's largest homebuilders after an arbitration hearing in a contract dispute with the home purchaser.

 - Prepared an appellate belief on behalf of a large lender resulting in affirmance of trial court's dismissal of action brought by a borrower asserting claims for fraud, unfair competition, and wrongful foreclosure.
 Vissuet v.
 Bank of America N.A., 2014 WL 2770721 (Cal App.
 4th Dist.
 June 19, 2014).

 - Obtained favorable resolutions in favor of a large homebuilder in class-section and mass action lawsuits involving claims for securities, violation, fraud, and breach of contract.